 Dover Rowing Club is part of The Dover Sea Sports Centre, a custom built facility on the sea front in Dover Harbour.
 It houses a full suite of heated changing rooms and showers as well as access for disabled users.
-On the ground floor is the boat racking as well as a fully equipped weights and gym area.
+On the ground floor is the boat racking as well as a private fully equipped weights and gym area.

 The club makes use of the shelter of Dover Harbour to provide some of the calmest water around the South Coast for both training and racing.

 Dover is proud to own a large selection of boats which are raced along the South Coast, including: